A Monster's Expedition: Gameplay

-The player character is depicted pushing a log on an island.
+The player character pushes a log on an island.
 Other islands and a tree can be seen, and fog covers unexplored islands.

 A Monster's Expedition is a puzzle video game where the player explores a series of islands.
 The islands are initially disconnected, and the player must solve Sokoban-based puzzles to bridge the gaps between them.
 Islands have trees which can be knocked over and moved as logs: small logs can be rolled as well as flipped end-to-end, and larger logs can be rolled but do not flip.
 Logs continue rolling until they are blocked by an obstacle or roll into the water.
 Logs rolled into the water can create bridges—and, later in the game, rafts—that allow the player to cross between islands.
-The game is based on a two-dimensional grid, and has a minimal set of controls: the player can move in four directions, undo their last move, or reset the current island.
+The game is set on a two-dimensional grid, and has a minimal set of controls: the player can move in four directions, undo their last move, or reset the current island.
 Interacting with objects, such as knocking down trees or rolling logs, is performed by walking into them.

 The game incorporates open world elements, having a nonlinear, branching path of islands.
 There is no overt guidance for the player on where to go: the game does not indicate which island to proceed to next, or even if an island is reachable from the current one.
 There are hundreds of islands in total, divided into areas that, while not mechanically separate, are visually distinct, each featuring a distinct biome and aesthetic.
 Post boxes serve as fast travel points, allowing the player to quickly teleport between them.

 The monster from A Good Snowman Is Hard to Build returns as the player character, who is exploring a museum of human civilization.
 Museum exhibits are scattered around the islands, and interpret everyday objects as they might look through the perspective of monsters, with the descriptions being humorous and often incorrect.
 For example, a zoetrope is described as "the earliest known perfectly looping gif format".